BullshiArtist/HalluEditBench/README.md

 # Can Knowledge Editing Really Correct Hallucinations?

 - **Respository Oveview**: This repository contains the code, results and dataset for the paper **["Can Knowledge Editing Really Correct Hallucinations?"](https://github.com/link-omitted-during-review/hallucination)**
-- **TLDR**: Existing evaluations of knowledge editing often neglect the factual accuracy of LLMs before editing.
-To address this, HalluEdit offers a comprehensive and faithful benchmark for assessing knowledge editing and other hallucination mitigation methods.
 <!-- - **Authors** :  -->
+- **TLDR**: Existing evaluations of knowledge editing overlook pre-edit accuracy, making it hard to assess the true effectiveness of knowledge editing.
+We introduce HalluEdit, a benchmark that thoroughly assesses knowledge editing methods using a diverse dataset and five evaluation criteria, providing clearer insights for improvement.

 ## Overview
-Large Language Models (LLMs) suffer from hallucinations, which refer to the inclusion of non-factual information in generated content.
-In response, knowledge editing has emerged as a promising paradigm designed to correct erroneous factual knowledge encoded in LLMs, offering the advantage of avoiding retraining from scratch.
-However, current knowledge editing techniques are typically evaluated based solely on the performance of post-edit LLMs on question-answering datasets.
-A critical flaw in these datasets is that they do not ensure LLMs actually hallucinate on the evaluation questions before editing, leading to an unreliable assessment of the effectiveness of different knowledge editing techniques in addressing hallucinations.
-Therefore, a fundamental question remains inadequately validated: *Can knowledge editing truly correct hallucinations in LLMs?*
+LLMs often suffer from hallucinations—instances where non-factual information appears in their output.
+Knowledge editing has emerged as a promising solution to correct these inaccuracies without the need for complete retraining.
+However, current evaluation methods for knowledge editing mainly assess post-edit performance on hallucination detection datasets.
+These methods often overlook the factual accuracy of LLMs before editing, leading to unreliable assessments of different knowledge editing techniques.
+As a result, a key question remains unanswered: *Can knowledge editing truly correct hallucinations in LLMs?*

-To address this, we propose **HalluEdit**, a holistic benchmark designed to evaluate knowledge editing methods in correcting real-world hallucinations.
-First, we rigorously construct a comprehensive hallucination dataset across 3 LLMs, 9 domains, and 26 topics.
-Then, we assess the performance of knowledge editing methods across five dimensions: *Efficacy*, *Generalization*, *Portability*, *Locality*, and *Robustness*.
-Through **HalluEdit**, we provide new insights into the strengths and weaknesses of different knowledge editing methods in correcting hallucinations, offering inspiration for future improvements and facilitating progress in the field of knowledge editing.
+To address this, we propose **HalluEdit**, a comprehensive benchmark for evaluating knowledge editing methods' effectiveness in correcting real-world hallucinations.
+HalluEdit features a rigorously constructed dataset spanning nine domains and 26 topics.
+It evaluates methods across five dimensions: *Efficacy, Generalization, Portability, Locality, and Robustness*.
+Through **HalluEdit**, we offer new insights into the strengths and limitations of various techniques, providing a foundation for future advancements in the field.

 <img src="data/intro.jpg" width=75%>